wdorsey/wdorsey-ai-engineering/README.md

 	- Implement from scratch in Python
 	- Implement using scikit-learn using a toy dataset
 	- Use both your own and the scikit-learn implementation on a real dataset (from Data Analysis Project)
-	- kaggle datasets for testing/validation
+	- Can also use Kaggle datasets for testing/validation
 - Algorithms
 	- Linear, logistic and polynomial regression
 	- Decision trees, random forests and gradient-boosted trees